corcorana/restingIAF/iaf_manu.md

 We note also that our SGF method resulted in a higher proportion of PAF estimates than that produced by the Gaussian curve-fitting procedure implemented by Haegens and colleagues [-@haegens2014].
 It may be the case then that our non-parametric approach, which attempts to smooth the PSD rather than fit a specified function to it, retains more data (i.e. excludes fewer individuals from IAF-related analyses) by virtue of its capacity to accommodate a broader range of alpha-band distributions.

-While we cannot categorically rule out the possiblity that sampling error furnished us with a dataset comprised of an unusually high number of individuals manifesting singular, unambiguous alpha peaks, it is encouraging that the SGF technique was able to estimate such a high proportion of PAFs and CoGs.
+While we cannot categorically rule out the possibility that sampling error furnished us with a dataset comprised of an unusually high number of individuals manifesting singular, unambiguous alpha peaks, it is encouraging that the SGF technique was able to estimate such a high proportion of PAFs and CoGs.
 By the same token, it is also reassuring that the two cases in which the technique was not able to extract PAF estimates did not demonstrate compelling evidence of any concerted alpha-band activity on visual inspection of the relevant PSD plots ([Fig_no_pafs](#no_pafs)).
 It is perhaps also worth pointing out that the diverse age range of participants sampled within this study would most likely have posed a robust challenge to any automated peak frequency routine, given the typically reported changes in spectral power and alpha peak distribution associated with older adulthood [e.g., @dustman1999].
 That the automated IAF estimation technique reported here was able to extract estimates for the vast majority of individuals, and that it did so using a fixed set of a priori-defined parameters assigned on the basis of preliminary testing in an independent dataset, speaks to its capacity to derive resting-state IAF estimates across a broad spectrum of the healthy population.